stokes-christopher/symbl-docs/python-sdk/streaming-api.md

 ## Start Connection

-The code snippet below allows you to a Streaming API connection with Symbl via WebSocket.
+The code snippet below allows you to start a Streaming API connection with Symbl via WebSocket.
 This returns a connection object:
 ```py
 import symbl
 connection_object = symbl.Streaming.start_connection(